 The Property Maintenance Declaration is a subordinate lien to any mortgage given by the owner for the purpose of construction or permanent financing of the premises.
-The Property Maintenance Declaration is signed by the LPA, and participant, who also owns the eligible property receiving Access to Home Program funds, and all owners of such property, including life tenants, and their remainderman.
+The Property Maintenance Declaration is signed by the LPA and the property owner.
+The Property Maintenance Declaration may be no lower than third in priority order of repayment.